-Commencing with the graduating class of 20212023, this indicator will-may expand to include two Council Designations that are outlined in the Rhode Island Secondary School Regulations: the Seal of Biliteracy and the Pathway Endorsement.
+Commencing with the graduating class of 2023, this indicator may expand to include two Council Designations that are outlined in the Rhode Island Secondary School Regulations: the Seal of Biliteracy and the Pathway Endorsement.
 A Seal of Biliteracy certifies that a student has attained a specified level of proficiency in the English language and one or more other world languages.
 A Pathway Endorsement certifies that a student has accomplished deep learning in a chosen area of interest and is prepared for employment or further education in a career path.
 A Pathway Endorsement includes three components: (1) academic study, (2) career and interest engagement, and (3) application of skills.
 This indicator will be calculated and reported annually for the all-student subgroup, as well as disaggregated for each major subgroup of students in the state for all schools.

-The Science Proficiency Indicator will measure student proficiency on the state science assessment in grades 5, 8, and 11 through the Science Proficiency Index, using the Next Generation Science Assessment (NGSA) and Dynamic Learning Maps (DLM) state science assessments.
-Rhode Island will be field testing a new science assessment aligned to the Next Generation Science Standards in spring 2018 and will administer the first operational test in 2019.
-Rhode Island will analyze data for this indicator after the first few years of administration to ensure it will support meaningful differentiation of schools.
-In order to minimize the number of years the accountability system changes, Rhode Island will implement this new indicator along with the high school changes described above after the spring 2021 administration.
+The Science Proficiency Indicator will measure student proficiency in grades 5, 8, and 11 through the Science Proficiency Index, using the Next Generation Science Assessment (NGSA) and Dynamic Learning Maps (DLM) state science assessments.
 Both NGSA and DLM have four performance levels with level three indicating proficiency.
 Student performance at level three and four on NGSA and DLM will be weighted one point.
 Student performance at level two on those assessments will receive a partial point.
 Based on the 2021-22 and 2022-23 assessment administrations, Rhode Island will weight the partial point for students at level two as one third of a point.
 A Science Proficiency Index will be calculated for all students and each subgroup within each school that meets the state's minimum n-size of 20 students.
 A school's Science Proficiency Index will be calculated by summing all student points and then dividing by the greater of 95% of all students (or, when disaggregating data, 95% of all students in the subgroup) or the number of students participating in the assessments.
 Two years of data will be combined for calculation of each school's Science Proficiency Index.